Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Then for each character, repeat the process until reaching the final boss puppets.
 - Build the Neo Geo CD version automatically from the MVS version.

-Final adujstments were made by lookind closely at gameplay footage, frame by frame.
+Final adujstments were made by looking closely at gameplay footage during dev, frame by frame to spot any missing tile conversion.

 ## My rules

 - Anything looking (even partly) human has red blood.
-And yes daemon fishes have legs...
+And yes daemon fishes have human legs...
 - The least effort will always be prefered because I do this on my spare time, and basically my (valuable) spare time is shared between a ton of other projects and non negociable family duties.
 All the sources been given, more patient people can probably improve the hack.
+In it's current form, it's very easy to spot an issue and correct it.
 - The game must look gore but most of all, as genuine as possible.
+The least modification is always prefered.

 ## Which tools ?

 - MAME in debug mode and helped with LUA scripts to explore the palette RAM while playing.
 This is the only tedious step in absence of scripted debuggers fully dedidacted to the Neo Geo (or I guess ?).
 - Custom codes to turn C ROMs to png and the inverse.
-Tileset is edited from a png image with the current character palette, then turned back to C ROM.
+Tileset is edited by hand from a png image with the current character palette, then turned back to C ROM.
 - Custom codes to swap palettes in P ROMs.
 - Custom codes to generate and chain IPS scripts.
 - Custom codes to convert RGB color to 16 bits Neo Geo colors.
-- MS Paint to edit tilesets because this is the best tool ever created on Earth.
+- MS Paint to edit tilesets because this is the best tool ever created on Earth (and it manages transparent layers).
-- Spriter ressources to check for inconsistencies in colors and planning the work.
+- Spriter ressources to check for inconsistencies in colors and planning the quantity of work.
-- Custom codes to inject the MVS ROM modifications into the NGCD version.
+- Custom codes to inject the MVS ROM modifications into the NGCD version automatically.
 - Rince and repeat with all characters.
 - Make a final IPS script for P ROM and C ROMS.